Quantum optimization with arbitrary connectivity using Rydberg atom arrays: Overhead Reduction

 Graphically, as seen in Fig.~\ref{fig:simplificationK23}, for the example of the MWIS problem on the $K_{2,3}$ graph.
 Fig.~\ref{fig:simplificationK23}(a) depicts the original crossing lattice discussed in Sec.~\ref{sec:crossing_lattice}.
 Reordering the vertices according to the path decomposition of the graph (Fig.~\ref{fig:simplificationK23}(b)) reduces the number of empty squares (crossing gadgets) from 4 to 2, thus reducing the mapping overhead even when $pw(G) + 1 = N$; in general, we will have $pw(G) + 1 < N$ for most graphs.
 Because the crossing lattice is a 2D mapping, we can apply the same strategy to reorder vertices along both axes: one can find a bipartition of a graph to construct a crossing lattice that minimizes the number of unnecessary crossings (or empty squares), as shown in Fig.~\ref{fig:simplificationK23}(c).
 Using vertex reordering, for the $K_{2,3}$ example graph, we can construct a simplified unit-disk mapping of 9 vertices (Fig.~\ref{fig:simplificationK23}(d)) whereas the direct mapping has 92 nodes.

 Thus, we can generally simplify the standard mapping and reduce the overhead by restructuring the crossing lattice to reduce the length of copy lines and minimize unnecessary crossings.
 The optimal vertex reordering requires computing the optimal path decomposition of a graph, which is itself an NP-hard problem.
 For small graphs, the optimal path decomposition can be effectively computed with the branching algorithm~\cite{Coudert2014}; for larger graphs, one can use heuristic algorithms to find good path decomposition.
+This strategy allows us to achieve an overhead scaling for a chosen set of graph classes shown in Fig.~\ref{fig:simplificationK23}(e).
 A more detailed discussion of how vertex reordering can reduce the number of crossings is included in the companion paper~\cite{unweightedpaper}.